-Our revenue is currently highly dependent on the success of the OneTouch® Verio® blood glucose product we have developed with LifeScan.
+Despite Siemens having released the Xprecia StrideTM Coagulation Analyzer in Europe, our revenue is currently highly dependent on the success of the OneTouch® Verio® blood glucose product we have developed with LifeScan.
 OneTouch® Verio® was first launched in the Netherlands in January 2010 by LifeScan and has subsequently been launched in countries that represent over 90% of the world self-monitoring blood glucose market including North America, major European markets and Australia.
 LifeScan is responsible for all sales and marketing decisions and any decision to introduce the product to new territories and the timing of those decisions.

 The global diabetes market place is intensely competitive and dominated by multinationals such as LifeScan, Roche, Abbott and Bayer.
-Changes to reimbursement of blood glucose monitoring supplies in the US market has further intensified pricing competition and margin pressures over the past 12 months.
-At the same time, during 2013, the International Standards Organisation released new guidelines that increase the accuracy and performance requirements for blood glucose monitoring systems.
+Changes to reimbursement of blood glucose monitoring supplies in the US market have further intensified pricing competition and margin pressures over the past 12 months.
+In addition, during 2013, the International Standards Organization released new guidelines that increase the accuracy and performance requirements for blood glucose monitoring systems.
 Although OneTouch® Verio® has been well received in the jurisdictions in which it has been launched, LifeScan controls the commercialization of the OneTouch® Verio® product and we do not know whether customers will prefer it over competitive offerings, nor the rate at which it might continue to be adopted.